Walmart+ membership is half-price for 2 days

 Introduced in 2020, Walmart+ is the retail giant’s signature subscription service.
 It is often likened to Amazon’s Prime, which offers benefits including free delivery and music/video streaming services, and costs $139 per year, or $14.99 per month.

 For more information about Walmart+, visit walmart.com/plus.
-The $49 introductory offer ends at 11:59 p.m.
-ET on Nov.
+The $49 introductory offer ends at 10:59 p.m.
+CT on Nov.
 3.